 Slowly but surely, those who are preaching the low MER fees Gospel (and I will proudly number myself among the faithful) are winning the battle for the hearts and minds of Canadian investors.
 Despite the fact that we still pay the highest mutual fund fees in the world (2.1% on average), we are slowly becoming aware of the fact that fees and commissions on financial products can quickly eat away at the investment returns you need in order reap the full benefits of compounding.
 The evidence that this trend is starting to get noticed is the recent news that Investors Group Inc. (a subsidiary of the massive holding company Power Financial Corp) has recently slashed its MER fees on its line of mutual funds in a bid to stay competitive.
+With robo advisors such as Wealthsimple becoming more and more popular, I’m willing to get that the traditional channels of investment management is starting to feel the pinch.

 There is Plenty of Fat to Cut